 - 150 g honey

 - 1 vanilla bean (vanilla pod or vanilla seeds or ½ tsp vanilla bean paste and some vanilla bean paste for serving when you feel like it)

-- your favorite chopped nuts (optional)
+- your favourite chopped nuts (optional)

 - Beat the egg yolks with honey until they come pale yellow.

 - Put the milk in a saucepan and open the vanilla pod and add the seeds and vanilla pod into the milk.
-Bring the milk to a slow simmer (don´t boil it, I have noticed that you should be able to put your finger inside the milk).
+Bring the milk to a slow simmer (don´t boil it, I have noticed that you should be able to put your finger in the milk).
 Remove the vanilla pod from the milk.

 - Add about 4 tbsp of hot milk into the beaten yolk and mix it into yolks.* Then add another 4 tbsp of milk and mix it into the yolks.
 Keep adding the milk until you´re out of it.
 Mix until combined.

 - Pour the egg yolk mixture and milk into the saucepan and turn the heat to (medium) low and keep stirring constantly (slowly but constantly) about 5 minutes and don´t let it boil!*

 - When the mixture is ready, then add vanilla extract and stir it until combined.(It´s normal when you feel it´s too sweet.
 When it goes to ice cream, then you don´t feel it as sweet as a mixture, weird, right?).